fzyzcjy/flutter_smooth/website/docs/benchmark/gather-data.md

 (The `video_to_frame.py` does the same job as the command above.)

-For example, the result is:
+For example, (part of) the result is as follows.
+We will mainly analyze the parts of the video from pointer-down to scroll-end later.

 ![gather_data_video_frames](../../../blob/doc_images/gather_data_video_frames.png)